Bass diffusion model: Use in online social networks

 The rapid, recent (as of early 2007) growth in online social networks (and other virtual communities) has led to an increased use of the Bass diffusion model.
 The Bass diffusion model is used to estimate the size and growth rate of these social networks.
 The work by Christian Bauckhage and co-authors shows that the Bass model provides a more pessimistic picture of the future than alternative model(s) such as the Weibull distribution and the shifted Gompertz distribution.

+The ranges of the p, q parameters

+Bass (1969) distinguished between a case of p<q wherein periodic sales grow and then decline (a successful product has a periodic sales peak); and a case of p>q wherein periodic sales decline from launch (no peak).